MeganKress/LiVoxGen/about.md

 ### Additional Programs

-The VoxGen repository contains three additional programs to aid in the pro- cessing of LiDAR data.
+The VoxGen repository contains three additional programs to aid in the processing of LiDAR data.

 1. MinMaxZ: